joelhawksley/identity/components-2020/slides.md

 ^ enforce footer is last?

-^ enforce title is required?
+^ enforce title and body are required?

 ^ limited options as react only supports passing single block of content